 You need to plant dahlias out after the risk of frost is over.
 ‘Here in South East England, that’s usually around the middle to end of May,’ says Steven.
 ‘Although you can plant dahlias up to the end of June.
 And at the other end of the spectrum, I occasionally plant dahlias out in a very sheltered part of the garden as early as April.’

-You start planting your dahlias in pots in March, so when you plant them out in May, they are already decent-sized plants.
-‘If we get surprised by a late frost, then we’ll cover them with a layer of fleece overnight.’
+Start planting your dahlias in pots in March, so when you plant them out in May, they are already decent-sized plants.
+‘If we get surprised by a late frost,’ says Steven, ‘then we’ll cover them with a layer of fleece overnight.’